 In couples with a male partner, infertility can be caused by problems of the male reproductive system, including a reduced number of sperm in the semen, also known as low sperm concentration, decreased sperm motility, or movement, or no sperm production at all, which is known as azoospermia.
 The latter can be due to problems with sperm production, or it can be caused by a blockage within the reproductive tract that interferes with normal ejaculation.
-Infertility in men is typically assessed using a semen analysis, in which a semen sample is provided by the male partner and analyzed in a laboratory in the NYU Langone Fertility Center.
+Infertility in men is typically assessed using a semen analysis, in which a semen sample is provided by the male partner and analyzed in a laboratory.

 Other common factors contributing to infertility in women include pelvic adhesions and damaged fallopian tubes.
 Either one of these conditions can prevent sperm and egg from meeting within the reproductive tract or a fertilized egg from travelling to the uterus.
 A severely damaged fallopian tube—one that becomes fluid-filled, partially or completely blocked, and swollen—is known as a hydrosalpinx.
 One or both fallopian tubes can become damaged.
 Having a hydrosalpinx increases the risk of ectopic pregnancy, in which an embryo implants outside the uterus.